On this page:

 The Privacy (Australian Government Agencies – Governance) APP Code 2017 (Privacy Code) requires us to undertake a PIA in certain instances and to maintain a register of those PIAs from 1 July 2018.
 In accordance with the Privacy Code, we publish our PIA Register (see below).

 The department’s PIA register has been prepared in accordance with section 15(1) of the Privacy Code.

-PIAs completed by the Department of Education since its establishment on 1 July 2022
+PIAs completed for the Department of Education's projects since 1 July 2022

 PIAs completed by the then Department of Education, Skills and Employment from 1 February 2020 – 20 June 2022

 |School Leavers Information Service

 |Contact Centre Telephony Genesys

 |English Language Learning for Indigenous Children (ELLIC) – go-live phase

 |Digital Services Contact Centre Customer Relationship Management System